duc-ng/DeepSDF_and_PointCleanNet/README.md

 - `1_preprocessed`: Contains `.npz` files with samples and signed distance functions (SDFs) generated from `.obj` mesh files as well as the normalized and centered `.obj` meshes.
 These are the raw data used for further processing and training.

-- `2_reconstructed`: Holds the mesh files that have been reconstructed from the SDF samples as
+- `2_reconstructed`: Holds the mesh files that have been reconstructed from the SDF samples.

 - `3_cleaned_outliers`: Contains processed mesh files where outliers have been removed with PointCleanNet.